enchant97/web-portal/README.md

 If you want just a basic link panel configured with a yaml file checkout Web Portal Lite available here: <https://github.com/enchant97/web-portal-lite>.

-> If you are looking for V1 please switch to historical-1

 ## Features
 - Minimal use of Javascript, to provide a lightning fast experience
 - Icon based UI